MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/2-setup-environment.md

-In this module, you'll create an initial AKS deployment of the simplified version of *eShopOnContainers* with a public IP address over HTTP.
+In this unit, you'll create an initial AKS deployment of the simplified version of *eShopOnContainers* with a public IP address over HTTP.
 This step requires user input, so watch for the prompt in Azure Cloud Shell.

 [!INCLUDE[Azure Cloud Shell instructions](../../includes/use-az-cloud-shell.md)]

 ## Run deployment script

-1. In a new browser window, fork the repository `https://github.com/MicrosoftDocs/mslearn-microservices-devops-aspnet-core` to your own GitHub account.
+1. In a new browser window, fork the repository [github.com/MicrosoftDocs/mslearn-microservices-devops-aspnet-core](https://github.com/MicrosoftDocs/mslearn-microservices-devops-aspnet-core) to your own GitHub account.
 For instructions on forking, see [Forking Projects](https://guides.github.com/activities/forking/).
 1. Run the following command in the command shell.
 When prompted for **Repo URL**, enter the URL of your fork created in the first step.

     ```bash